kshutkin/package-build/create-pkgbld/README.md

 The project mode is detected automatically and its workflow starts directly:

 - A new project is created from detected defaults.
-- An existing project opens extension management, where you can add or remove extensions from the registry shipped with `create-pkgbld`.
+- An existing project opens package management, where you can add official packages or manage PKG BLD plugins declared by the project.

 Pending changes are diffed once before commit.